jean-emmanuel/mentat/docs/head.md

 The [`Engine`](#engine) object is the main object, it manages the OSC / MIDI backends, the modules and the routes.
 It also holds a tempo, a cycle length (measure) and a time reference that's used to create timed scenes and sequences in a musical way (using beats instead of seconds).

 [`Module`](#module) objects are interfaces between the controlled softwares and the engine.
-The `Module` class should be subclassed to create dedicated modules classes for different softwares.
+The `Module` class should be subclassed to create dedicated module classes for different softwares.

 A set of controllable parameters can be defined for each module, each parameter being an alias for an OSC / MIDI value in the controlled software.